GitLeeRepo/HerculesMvsTk4Notes/AssemblerNotes.md

 * **DSECT** - Dummy Section.
 Describes memory but doesn't allocated it.
 These are the **DS** and **DC** type of operations.
 Refer to **CSECT**.
 * **Displacement** - Refer to the **Base/Displacement Addressing** entry.
 * **Field** - An area of memory that contains one item.
 It is referenced by the left most postion of its memory location, along with a length.
-**Immediate** - a byte constant that is part of the instruction itself.
+* **Immediate** - a byte constant that is part of the instruction itself.
 For example, **MVI MYCHAR,C'A'** the immediate value 'A' is move to the memory location identified by MYCHAR.
+* **Opcode** - the machine level instruction code or the mnemonic that represents it.
 * **Relative Addresses** - addresses relative to another address such as, **ST 13,SAVE+4** where the **SAVE+4** is specifying a relative address.
 * **Subfield** - when refering to an operand subfield they must be enclosed in parenthesis.
 When there are multiple subfields they must be separated by commas within the parenthesis.
 Subfields in operands can be used to specify explicit lengths, for example **MVC MYFIELD(80),OTHER** will move in 80 characters, even if MYFIELD is declared as 120 characters.
 The term subfield is also used to refer to the components of a **DS** or **DC** type definition (the repeat factor, the type code, the qualifier, etc).
 In this case the parenthesis are not used.